Symptoms of citrus canker

 1. Growing young leaf first develops light yellow spots.
 In the initial stage, the spots are about the size of Alpin’s head.
 This spot can occur on both sides of the leaf.
 However, in most cases, the spots are more on the reverse side of the leaf.

-2. Within a few days of infection, the affected area becomes raised and exposed as white blisters.
+2. Within days of infection, the affected area becomes raised and exposed as white blisters.

 4. As the disease progresses, the color of the fibers of the affected part first turns white and later turns brown.
 The center of the scar looks like a volcanic crater.
 Gradually the spots increase in number and size and spread over most of the leaf.
 Eventually, the tissue within the scar dies, and sometimes this dead area dries up and sloughs off.
 Because of this, there are small holes in the leaf.